sn2015/SamsungDataAnalisys/README.md

 package: dplyr

-Using row data obtained from these experiments **run_analysis.R** creates a tidy data set with the average of each variable for each activity and each subject.
+**run_analysis.R** creates a tidy data set using row data obtained from experiments it creates a tidy data set with the average of each variable for each activity and each subject.
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.